3D Yang-Mills Glueballs vs Closed Effective Strings: Appendix B: Solving the linearized Virasoro constraints for open strings

 Notice that under this time-dependent transformation the Hamiltonian also changes and becomes

-In these variables it is immediate that $I$ is quantized in units of $1/2\pi$ and conserved by the same argument as before for $J$.
-This then implies that the orbital angular momentum $\mbox{\rm Im}\left(x^*p\right)$ is also conserved and quantized.
-Furthermore, using $I$ as a canonical variable we see that the redefined $x$ no longer appears explicitly in the Hamiltonian, and thus the redefined $p$ is conserved.
+In these variables it is immediate that $I$ is quantized in integer units and conserved by the same argument as before for $J$.
+This then implies that the orbital angular momentum $\mbox{\rm Im}\left(x_c^*p_c\right)$ is also conserved and quantized.
+Furthermore, using $I$ as a canonical variable we see that $x_c$ no longer appears explicitly in the Hamiltonian, and thus $p_c$ is conserved.

-To summarize, the reduced phase space may be parametrized by the canonical pairs $\left\{x,p\right\}$, $\left\{\delta_c,I\right\}$ and $\left\{Q_n,P_n\right\}_{n>0}$.
+To summarize, the reduced phase space may be parametrized by the canonical pairs $\left\{x_c,p_c\right\}$, $\left\{\delta_c,I\right\}$ and $\left\{Q_n,P_n\right\}_{n>0}$.
 Up to quadratic order in the perturbations the energy is given by

 \be E^2={|p|^2}+{2\pi\over\ell_s^2}\l I + \,{\ell_s^2\over 2}\sum_{n=1}^\infty \l P_n^2+{(n+1)^2\over\ell_s^4}Q_n^2\r\r. \ee which reduces to \eqref{energy_vs_N_open} by switching to the creation/annihilation variables.